 - Taxonomy: Budgies are also known as budgerigars or common parakeets.
 They’re the only species in the genus Melopsittacus, with their scientific name being Melopsittacus undulatus.

 ‘Lovebird’ is a common name used to refer to the entire genus Agapornis, which contains 9 different species.
-Among the most popular are Agapornis roseicollis (the rosy-faced lovebird) and Agapornis personatus (the yellow-collared lovebird).
+Among the most popular are Agapornis roseicollis (the rosy-faced lovebird), Agapornis personatus (the yellow-collared lovebird) and Agapornis fischeri (the Fischer’s lovebird).

 - Habitat: These two species come from entirely different sides of the world, although the type of habitat they naturally inhabit is actually pretty similar.